capactio/capact/README.md

   │
   ├── deploy                  # Deployment configurations and templates │
-  ├── docs                    # Documentation related to the project │
+  ├── docs                    # Documents that are not published on the Capact website, such as proposals and investigations │
   ├── hack                    # Scripts used by the Capact developers │